foundryvtt/crucible/docs/Character/Skills.md

 2. Politician - Knowledge of social leadership structures
 3. Streetwise - Knowledge of folklore and common folk

-## Nature
+## Naturalism
-1. Druidism - Knowledge of natural phenomena
+1. Druid - Knowledge of natural phenomena
 2. Zoologist - Knowledge of creatures
 3. Botanist - Knowledge of plants